Professor Miguel Maravall

 Catherine Hall

-This work would suit students with a range of backgrounds, including biology, biological or experimental psychology, or a quantitative subject (mathematics, physics, engineering).
+Projects in the lab (including rotations) can involve combinations of designing new approaches to mouse behaviour, and tracking and measuring the animals’ responses; recording neuronal activity; or analysing activity.
+This work can suit students with a range of backgrounds, including biology, biological or experimental psychology, or a quantitative subject (mathematics, physics, engineering).
 Students will need a strong quantitative background or a keen interest in learning quantitative approaches for sensory, systems and behavioural neuroscience.
-The project can involve a flexible blend of experimental and computational techniques, in mice or humans, depending on the student’s interests.
+The project can involve a flexible blend of experimental and computational techniques, depending on the student’s interests.

 Key references